SDS logo

 1. Brush and Floss Daily

-Brushing twice a day with fluoride toothpaste helps remove bacteria and plaque.
-Flossing cleans between the teeth, preventing gum disease.
+• Brush at least twice a day with fluoride toothpaste to remove food particles and plaque.

 2. Use Antibacterial Mouthwash